-The Castles of Suffolk Activity Sheets
+The Castles of Suffolk Aspects

-This activity uses maps and different types of maps as a way into looking at some local castles and an exercise in researching and summarising information.
+This aspect uses maps and different types of maps as a way into looking at some local castles and an exercise in researching and summarising information.
 The map of Suffolk in the book is intended you show a general distribution of castles across the county, rather than detailed information on a location.
-A different type of map is needed to locate a site exactly, and the activity sheet leads onto the use of the National Grid and the grid reference system.
+A different type of map is needed to locate a site exactly, and the aspectsheet leads onto the use of the National Grid and the grid reference system.
 There is a link to the pages on the Ordnance Survey site which provides a graphical introduction to the grid system.

-The activity sheet on screen provides an interactive version of the map used in the book; if you're using this facility in a school and when you run your mouse over the map, it does not show the castle names and grid reference, ask your ICT technician to alter your computer settings to allow the interactivity to operate.
+The aspect on screen provides an interactive version of the map used in the book; if you're using this facility in a school and when you run your mouse over the map, it does not show the castle names and grid reference, ask your ICT technician to alter your computer settings to allow the interactivity to operate.

-On this activity sheet you'll find two photographs which were taken for use in the book.
+In this aspect you'll find two photographs which were taken for use in the book.
 Students can print out the page or can download the pictures and carry out the exercise suggested in a picture package on your computer or use it in a presentation package.
 Permission is given for these photos to be used in this way in schools and colleges.
 The exercise will help develop ICT skills, will assist in interpreting photographs and will help in the concept of researching and presenting information - as well as encouraging understanding of the layout and design of castles.

-This activity sheet has a contemporary document from the King, giving permission for three Suffolk and Norfolk houses to be strengthened into castles.
+This activity has a contemporary document from the King, giving permission for three Suffolk and Norfolk houses to be strengthened into castles.
 It raises the general question of historical evidence about castles, and then uses questions about the document to help with understanding this type of evidence.